anngelos/notation/README.md

 ## Run the project

 In the terminal, navigate to the root of the project and run the command `npm install` to install all dependencies.
-Run the command `npm run serve` to start the project.
+Run the command `npm run dev` to start the project.
 It is recommended to also download the backend [Notation-API](https://github.com/anngelos/notation-api) to run and test a fully FullStack application.